Cpmjaguar1234/nova/README.md

 3. **Use the Bookmarklet**: Navigate to a supported site (e.g., bigideasmath.com or achieve3000.com) and click the "Nova" bookmarklet in your bookmarks bar to execute the script.

+### IXL Extension Installation

+#### How to Install

+1. **Download the Extension**: Visit the [GitHub releases page](https://github.com/Cpmjaguar1234/nova/releases/tag/v1.0.0) and download the extension files.

+2. **Open Chrome Extensions**: Navigate to `chrome://extensions/` in your Chrome browser.

+3. **Enable Developer Mode**: Toggle the "Developer mode" switch in the top right corner.

+4. **Load the Extension**: Click "Load unpacked" and select the folder containing the downloaded extension files.

+5. **Verify Installation**: The extension should appear in your list of extensions and be enabled.

 ## Supported Sites

 - **Big Ideas Math**: Automatically loads the script for bigideasmath.com.
 - **Achieve3000**: Automatically loads the script for achieve3000.com.
+- **IXL**: Enhanced learning support through the Chrome extension.

 ## Troubleshooting

-If you encounter any issues, ensure that your browser allows bookmarklets and that you are visiting a supported site.
+If you encounter any issues, ensure that:
+- Your browser allows bookmarklets and extensions
+- You are visiting a supported site
+- Developer mode is enabled for the IXL extension

 For more information or support, please contact [1yyumwafd@mozmail.com](mailto:1yyumwafd@mozmail.com).